jordan-cutler/codex-mcps-demo/scripts/agent-loop/README.md

 - **Logging and Tracing**: Provides detailed logs of internal decisions and actions for debugging.
 - **Parallel Tool Execution**: Supports concurrent execution of independent tool calls.
 - **Simple API**: Exposes a simple, single-entry-point API.
+- **Advanced Memory Management**: Uses mem0ai for context management with fallback to local memory.

 ## Installation